devguru008/pywallet/contrib/android/Readme.md

 The apk is built in `debug` mode, and is signed using an ephemeral RSA key.

 For tech demo purposes, you can directly install this apk on your phone.
-However, if you already have electrum installed on your phone, Android's TOFU signing model will not let you upgrade that to the CI apk due to mismatching signing keys.
+However, if you already have pywallet installed on your phone, Android's TOFU signing model will not let you upgrade that to the CI apk due to mismatching signing keys.
 As the CI key is ephemeral, it is not even possible to upgrade from an older CI apk to a newer CI apk.